FahrplanDatenGarten/pyhafas/docs/development/introduction.rst

 Testing
 -------
 Before you submit your pull request please run the tests.
 They are also automatically run when you create the pull request.
-You can execute the tests with the following command:
+You can execute the tests with the following command in the root directory of the project:

 .. code:: console

-    $ cd tests
     $ pytest